siko1056/accurate_algorithms/doc/sphinx/source/ch04summation.rst

 A completely different approach is not to look for ways to cope with the errors of floating-point arithmetic, instead to change the precision on hardware level.
-Therefore Kulisch and Miranker proposed the usage of a long high-precision accumulator on hardware level \cite{Kulisch1986}.
+Therefore Kulisch and Miranker proposed the usage of a long high-precision accumulator on hardware level [Kulisch1986]_.
 This approach has not been realized so far by common hardware vendors.
-In his book \cite[Chapter 8]{Kulisch2013} Kulisch describes comprehensibly the realization of *Scalar product computation units (SPU)* for common 32 and 64 bit PC architectures or as coprocessors.
-Kulisch reports about two more or less successful attempts of coprocessor realizations, the most recent one with a Field Programmable Gate Array (FPGA) \cite[Chapter 8.9.3]{Kulisch2013}.
+In his book Kulisch describes comprehensibly the realization of *Scalar product computation units (SPU)* for common 32 and 64 bit PC architectures or as coprocessors [Kulisch2013]_ (Chapter 8).
+Kulisch reports about two more or less successful attempts of coprocessor realizations, the most recent one with a Field Programmable Gate Array (FPGA) [Kulisch2013]_ (Chapter 8.9.3).
 The major issue is the time penalty of the much slower FPGA clock rates.
 But as there is much improvement on that field of research and with intelligent usage of parallelism, it might be possible to create a SPU, that is comparable to nowadays :term:`CPU` floating-point units.
 Nevertheless the idea of the long accumulator resulted in a C++ toolbox called C-XSC [#f1]_, that is currently maintained by the University of Wuppertal.
 The C-XSC toolbox has been developed for several years and is thoroughly tested, therefore its version 2.5.3 will be used as reference for checking the correctness of the computed results later in Chapter :ref:`sec-Benchmark summation`.

-Another interesting approach came up in a paper by Malcom \cite{Malcolm1971}, who caught up Wolfes idea of cascaded accumulators.
+Another interesting approach came up in a paper by Malcom [Malcolm1971]_, who caught up Wolfes idea of cascaded accumulators.
 Malcom modified this idea by splitting each addend in order to add each split part to an appropriate accumulator.
 Finally all accumulators are summed up in decreasing order of magnitude using ordinary recursive summation.
-This case was treated in Chapter :ref:`subsec-Presorting the addends` and results in a small relative error
+This case was treated in Chapter :ref:`subsec-Presorting the addends` and results in a small relative error [Higham2002]_ (Chapter 4.4).
-\cite[Chapter 4.4]{Higham2002}.